 Affective feelings largely control responses to rating items associated with the general experience with the class.
 The instructor is surely a major contributor to such feelings, but not nearly all.
 Perception of a course experience depends heavily on what individual students bring to class pre-wired within their neural networks as expectations and levels of intellectual sophistication.
 Bimodal distributions on ratings showing a "love-hate" division within a single class produced by students who have undergone the same educational experience are common.
 These reveal that a rating provided by a student is as much about the student as it is the experience.
 A misapplication of student ratings in using ratings alone to judge good teaching is usually based on the rash presumption that the rating is all about the teacher and reflects the instructor's ability as a teacher to meet their assigned duties, the primary one of which is to produce beneficial cognitive growth in students.
-In contrast, a fractal thinker anticipates that a summative student as some connection with the cognitive domain.
+In contrast, a fractal thinker anticipates that a summative student evaluation will be a very honest expression of satisfaction, which is largely an affective trait, but which has some connection with the cognitive domain.